 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 70D lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 12MP) with a 29% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.